 - Participate in the design and delivery of online and/or blended courses with confidence.

-The EdTech Seminar is an intensive and highly interactive four-day program where international faculty and renown experts will provide overview of the “big picture” and trends of digitalization in management education, as well as share their experience on a number of issues crucial for implementing technology strategies in management education programs and environments.
+The EdTech Seminar is an intensive and highly interactive three-day program where international faculty and renown experts will provide overview of the “big picture” and trends of digitalization in management education, as well as share their experience on a number of issues crucial for implementing technology strategies in management education programs and environments.
 The program will also provide space for participants to share their own best practices, success (or failure) stories, and relevant insights to facilitate peer learning and exchange.

 This seminar is intended for Business School members who are either actively pursuing or plan to pursue a digital strategy for teaching and learning.
 In particular, this seminar will benefit the following participant profiles: